Emergency Response Plan

 - Activate and staff the Incident Command Post (ICP) and Emergency Operations Center (EOC).

-During incidents and emergency conditions in which the immediate activation of the Emergency Management Plan is needed, the following Positions or their delegates may activate this plan.
+During incidents and emergency conditions in which the immediate activation of the Emergency Response Plan is needed, the following Positions or their delegates may activate this plan.

 - Director of Security